Giantpizzahead/personal-website/_posts/2023-04-04-league-of-legends-reference.md

  - Could *you* have played differently?

 It's ok if the answer to these is "they did nothing wrong" or "it was a 3 for 1 so it's cool".
 Some deaths are fixable, some are justified given the situation and/or your expected level of play.
 The point is just to help you realize that deaths are often a direct result of your decisions.
 It also helps you see some patterns that could be leading to your deaths.

+#### Avoid giving away turret plates if possible.

+I might elaborate more on this later, but for now: Remember that each turret plate is 175 gold, and minions are also worth gold and a lot of experience.
+Experience is essential in the early game and still very important later on - losing a wave of XP alone is already equivalent to giving away 1 kill.
+Add on the gold from 1-2 turret plates and the minions themselves, and you're pretty much giving away 2 kills for every wave you let crash without being there.

+So don't let the opposing team get free reign on your turrets unless you have a REALLY good reason to (ex: your team is getting baron or dragon and you *have* to be there to secure the objective).

 ## Ahri